-The Supplant Company Debuts Limited-Edition Chocolate Bars in Collaboration With Chef Thomas Keller
+The Supplant Company Debuts Limited-Edition Chocolate Bars in Collaboration with Chef Thomas Keller

+THE SUPPLANT COMPANY DEBUTS LIMITED-EDITION CHOCOLATE BARS IN COLLABORATION WITH CHEF THOMAS KELLER

-The dark and milk chocolate bars feature Supplant sugars from fiber, a prebiotic and lower calorie replacement for cane sugar, available now for purchase online
+The milk and dark chocolate bars feature sugars from fiber, a human- and planet-friendly new food category, and are available now for purchase online

-Today, The Supplant Company debuted its first US-available, direct-to-consumer offering: a set of premium chocolate bars, developed in partnership with acclaimed Michelin-starred Chef Thomas Keller.
+Today, The Supplant Company debuts its first direct-to-consumer offering in the U.S.; a set of premium chocolate bars, developed in partnership with acclaimed Michelin-starred Chef Thomas Keller.

-Available in both milk chocolate and dark chocolate, the hand-crafted, small-batch chocolate bar recipes were developed with Chef Thomas Keller and feature Supplant sugars from fiber, a sugar alternative with prebiotic benefits and less than half the calories compared to traditional refined sugar.
-The bars feature cocoa beans from Venezuela, with the dark chocolate bar containing 70% cocoa and only being 150 calories per serving, and the milk chocolate containing 45% and being 160 calories per serving.
+The hand-crafted, small-batch chocolate bar recipes feature Supplant sugars from fiber, a brand new blend of sugars found naturally in plant fiber, and were developed in collaboration with Chef Thomas Keller.
+The bars, which contain less than half the cane sugar, feature cocoa beans sourced from Venezuela and are available in both 45% milk and 70% dark chocolate.

 With the launch of the limited edition set of chocolate bars, The Supplant Company is introducing sugars from fiber to the more than $10 billion chocolate bar market1.
-Made using the fiber-rich parts of crops that currently don't make their way into the food system (such as upcycled straw, stems, and cobs of rice, wheat, and corn), Supplant sugars from fiber reduces the demand for cane sugar-a water-intensive crop that's a threat to biodiversity-and offers a solution to the very real problem of agricultural food waste.
+Sugars from fiber behaves like cane sugar in food but has less than half the calories, has a lower glycemic response and is prebiotic, meaning it feeds the gut's good bacteria.
+Made using the fiber-rich parts of crops that currently don't make their way into the food system (such as upcycled straw, stems, and cobs of rice, wheat, and corn), Supplant sugars from fiber reduces the demand for cane sugar-a water-intensive crop that's a threat to biodiversity-and offers a solution to the global problem of agricultural food waste.

 "These chocolate bars represent years of dedication to discovering and developing a process of making sugars that are better for your body and for the environment, combined with Chef Keller's decades of extraordinary culinary expertise," said Dr. Tom Simmons, founder and chief executive officer of The Supplant Company.
 "We're thrilled to introduce them this holiday season."